-The Board or the Committee may amend the 2014 Restated Plan, provided that no amendment that requires shareholder approval under New York law, the listing requirements of The New York

-Stock Exchange, or in order for the 2014 Restated Plan to continue to comply with Rule 16b-3 of the Securities Exchange Act of 1934 or Section 162(m) of the Code will be effective unless it is approved by the requisite vote of shareholders.
-No amendment will adversely affect any of the rights of any participant under any Award without the participant's consent.
+The Board or the Committee may amend the 2014 Restated Plan, provided that no amendment that requires shareholder approval under New York law, the listing requirements of The New York Stock Exchange, or in order for the 2014 Restated Plan to continue to comply with Rule 16b-3 of the Securities Exchange Act of 1934 or Section 162(m) of the Code will be effective unless it is approved by the requisite vote of shareholders.
+No amendment will adversely affect any of the rights of any participant under any Award without the participant's consent, provided that consent will not be required for amendments to comply with Section 409A of the Code or any other applicable law.